About

 Background

-I completed my PhD in Computational Engineering at Durham University in 2023, where I developed sparse regression methods for discovering governing equations from time-series data.
-My PhD research resulted in the ARGOS R package and a publication in Communications Physics.
-I also hold an M.S. in Data Science from Northwestern University and a B.A. in Statistics and Mathematics from Wittenberg University.
+I completed my PhD in Computational Engineering at Durham University in 2023, where I developed methods to automatically discover governing equations from data.
+This work produced the ARGOS R package and a publication in Communications Physics.